Precious Metals

 First, there’s the fact that US Treasury bonds aren’t 100% risk-free.
 No asset is.
 And even though the US hasn’t defaulted on a bond in decades doesn’t mean that it can’t happen in the future.

-If you have a 401(k) plan, you likely have a limited range of bond fund options.
-Look at yours and see how they’re performing.
-There’s a good chance that the bond fund options you have available to you aren’t doing that well this year.
+If you have a 401(k) plan, you may also have a limited range of bond fund options.
+Are the bond fund options available to you doing well, or do you want to explore the possibility of different options?

 Cash